jeetgangele/TrafficJam/README.md

 #Introduction
-This is a data engineering project at Insight Data Science.
+This is a data engineering project.
 There are two goals that this project aims to accomplish:
 - Provide an API for drivers, city planners, and data scientists, for analyzing long term trends in traffic pattern w.r.t metrics such as average car volume, speed etc.
 - Enable a framework for real-time monitoring of traffic information, so that a user can know the best route to take and select a specific road to view the historical data.